Text Messaging Tool

 - The Text Messaging Tool allows you to send an SMS text message with 160 characters to one or multiple records at a time.
-There is no limit to the number of texts that can be sent at one time.

 - The tool supports outbound texts only.
 If a recipient responds to your text message, the response will be logged in Twilio only and won't return to or update anything in MinistryPlatform.
 The original recipient is also texted an auto-response from Twilio (which you can configure via Twilio).

 - The tool can be setup with only one Twilio number.